hoothin/UserScripts/Switch Traditional Chinese and Simplified Chinese/lib/readme.md

 An object containing the following methods:

-- `traditionalized(text, options?)`: Convert Simplified Chinese to Traditional Chinese
+- `traditionalized(input, options?)`: Convert Simplified Chinese to Traditional Chinese
+  - `input`: Can be a string, array, or object
+  - String: Directly converts and returns a new string
+  - Array: Converts all string elements, other types remain unchanged
+  - Object: Recursively converts all string property values, other types remain unchanged
-- `simplized(text, options?)`: Convert Traditional Chinese to Simplified Chinese
+- `simplized(input, options?)`: Convert Traditional Chinese to Simplified Chinese
+  - `input`: Can be a string, array, or object
+  - Supports the same data types as `traditionalized`
 - `detect(text)`: Detect Chinese text type, returns ChineseType enumeration value
 - `cache`: Dictionary cache object